Hajj is an annual Islamic pilgrimage to Makkah (Mecca) undertaken each year by Muslims from inside Saudi Arabia and around the world.

 Safety and security

-Around three million pilgrims perform the Hajj each year.
+Around one million pilgrims are expected to perform Hajj this year.
 Expect overcrowding at religious sites.

 Crowd crushes are common, often at bottlenecks.